top of page

 As mentioned, vague rumors of new stewards were rife over decades, resulting every time some officious new front desk manager appeared, bristling with authority.
 Many visitors apparently couldn't distinguish between absentee 'ownership' and the various managers hired by them who must, in the chronic absence of a real steward,

 make management decisions as though they indeed 'owned' the place.
-Perhaps the notion of the proprietor not being there, or at least popping in now and then to mingle with guests, was just too weird and discomforting a reality to want to even try to wrap one's mind around.
+Perhaps the notion of the proprietor not being there, or at least popping in now and then to mingle with guests, was just too weird and discomforting a reality to want to even try wrapping one's mind around.

 "I'm listening"

 Long before the sale to the new 'owners', a hidden microphone had been planted in the office by old management.
-It was apparently done, among other reasons like security, to try nipping in the bud any staff members daring to grumble about Foggy's sometimes heavy-handed marching orders, enacted by management.
+It was apparently done, among other reasons like security, to try nipping in the bud any staff members daring to grumble about Foggy's sometimes heavy-handed marching orders enacted by management.
 The mic seemed to continue serving the same function with the new absentee stewards.
-It worked to keep any office staff from talking out of school, as it were, if so inclined, commiserating with dumbfounded longtime visitors, without suffering dire consequences, once the sea-level operational changes proceeded in gutting the former spirit of the place.
+It worked to keep office staff from talking out of school and commiserating with dumbfounded longtime visitors without suffering dire consequences once the sea-level operational changes proceeded to totally gut the former spirit of the place.

 At least one office worker was fired as a result.
 (She had planned to quit anyhow, unwilling to any longer be part of such a dispiriting scene.)

 Is that spooky or what?
 Writer had suspected such a device existed long before the legal title change, ever since experiencing an incident one day.
-No sooner had I started voicing a bit of constructive criticism in the office, as was my wont, to front desk Linda Boyle's sympathetic ear*, than suddenly head manager Rowena rushed in out of nowhere, for no apparent reason, trying to act all nonchalant just standing there, looking about, the very picture of (feigned) innocence.
+No sooner had I started voicing a bit of constructive criticism in the office, as was my wont, to front desk Linda Boyle's sympathetic ear*, than suddenly head manager Rowena rushed in out of nowhere for no apparent reason, trying to act all nonchalant just standing there looking about, the very picture of innocence.

-The steward change had at first seemed pregnant with possibility.
-The Pollyanna in the writer optimistically hoped it would be seen by the new stewards as the golden opportunity to redeem the legacy of the pioneer founding family and further re-activate the healing potential of the realm as a genuine public-minded service.
-The new ostensible stewardship was, after all, at least nominally involved in a quasi-spiritual field, and before the sale reportedly told the manager that they basically liked the place just the way it was. (see home page).
-Of course, it's possible this was only a fabricated story to cinch the sale and keep the natives from rebelling until she was safely out of the picture, or, if true, maybe she herself was naive enough (or possibly so distracted by the handsome 10% broker commission in the offing) that she took them at their word.
+The stewardship change had at first seemed pregnant with possibility.
+The Pollyanna in the writer had optimistically hoped it would be seen by the new stewards as a golden opportunity to redeem the legacy of the pioneer founding family and further re-activate the healing potential of the realm as a genuine public-minded service.
+The new ostensible stewardship was, after all, at least nominally involved in a quasi-spiritual field, and before the sale had reportedly told the manager that they basically liked the place just the way it was. (see home page).
+Of course, it's possible this was only a fabricated story to cinch the sale and keep the natives from rebelling until she was safely out of the picture, or, if true, maybe she herself was naive enough (or possibly so distracted by the dazzling 10% broker commission in the offing -- over a quarter million dollars) that she naively took them at their word, any better discerning ability of their actual intentions blinded.

 In any event, it seemed the opportune chance to re-dedicate the place and fine-tune the operation to one more affordable, purifying, healing and rejuvenating -- in the process drawing renewed involvement from the wider community with all its varied talents, skills and resources.
 The place appeared poised to become an even more thriving (if still modest) cultural healing center -- locally, nationally, globally.